ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/overview.markdown

 If you have used the Deploy with Workers wizard, your GitHub repository is already set up for continuous integration and deployment to Cloudflare.

-If you have manually initialized the template, once pushed to GitHub you can enable GitHub action workflows.
+If you have manually initialized the template, once pushed to GitHub you can [enable GitHub action workflows][gh-workflows].

-You will also need to add two repository secrets:
+You will also need to [add two repository secrets][gh-repo-secrets]:

 - `CF_ACCOUNT_ID` -- Your Cloudflare global account ID
 - `CF_API_TOKEN` -- An API token with the "Edit Workers" permission

-Once these secrets are added, trigger a workflow manually or push a commit to trigger a deployment.
+Once these secrets are added, [trigger a workflow manually][gh-workflows-manual] or push a commit to trigger a deployment.

 ### Manual Deployment